 Moving on from the minor abuse of the case, I decided to start looking at the features of the case.

-The first thing that I noticed when I first opened the case were the latches.
+The first thing that I noticed when I first opened the case was the latches.
 The latches in my present case have always annoyed me as they can be a pain to open or close.
 Even more so when you load up the case with a few guns.
 There are times that I have had to put a knee to my existing case just to latch it.

 On the Cedar Mill case, I found that the two-part system they have is relatively easy to open and close, even when I loaded the case with four pistols.
 I had no problems getting this case to close and latch, as well as, unlatch.